ferynd/Website/README.md

 # Personal Website

-This repository contains the static files for my personal site.
-The pages are plain HTML with inline CSS and a few external libraries.
+This repository contains the static HTML pages for my website.
+There is no build step or framework; the site is served directly from these files.

 ## Local Setup

 1. Clone the repository.
-2. No build step is required.
-Serve the files directly with a static file server of your choice.
-For example, using Python:
+2. Start a simple static server from the project root.
+For example:
    ```bash
    python3 -m http.server 8080
    ```